 Michelle’s eldest son was diagnosed with Cleft Lip and Palate at her 20 week scan.
 Her family are now preparing for the Alveolar Bone Graft surgery and are keen to meet children (and their parents) who have had or are having this surgery.

-Michelle has many reasons for joining the branch but mainly it was to meet other parents, and to build links in the local community by bringing these parents and their families together, to provide a support system for them all.
-Raising awareness with the hope of encouraging understanding and minimising bullying is also a subject she would like to explore through the branch.
+Michelle has many reasons for joining the group but mainly it was to meet other parents, and to build links in the local community by bringing these parents and their families together, to provide a support system for them all.
+Raising awareness with the hope of encouraging understanding and minimising bullying is also a subject she would like to explore through the group.

 She has previously participated in Bristol University’s Health Talk study which included experiences on 23 topics including: diagnosis, birth and early years, cleft treatment and communication with health professionals, growing up with a cleft, and advice for others and health professionals